Five Tasks to Master Before You Leave for College

 Here are five things you need to know before you go to college:

-1. Manage Money.
-Most college students open a bank account on or near campus and colleges often have a bank representative on site during move-in days.
-However, if you don’t know how to create a budget, monitor spending or plan for the future, now is the time to learn.
+1. Some college students may open a bank account on or near campus, and others continue to use their account electronically.
+If you don’t know how to create a budget, monitor spending or plan for the future, now is the time to learn.
 Visit Love Your Money, a website that offers a self-paced, online course that will not only help you manage your money more effectively, but also will educate you about financial markets and how to save and invest wisely.
 It’s never too early.
 You also might like Mint, which will help you organize your accounts and track your budget.
 You can retrieve all your account information securely right from your Android or iPhone once you download the app.

 Visit our blog for more time management tips from speech and language pathologist Kim Stewart, especially for how to use wall, week and month-at-a-glance calendars.
 Check out this Dartmouth College site that offers a myriad of time management tips.